Our Guide to

 Best time to visit Tanzania

-A Tanzania safari is best enjoyed as a mid year break (June – July) or as a great way to kick start the New year (January – February) as this is the expected time to witness the Great Migration, and the calving of these impressive herds respectively.
+Tanzania safaris are best enjoyed as a mid year break (June – July) or as a great way to kick start the New year (January – February) as this is the expected time to witness the Great Migration, and the calving of these impressive herds respectively.
 If you are not fussed about the Migration river crossing, but still after some incredible game viewing, then June to October promise to be good months to visit any one of the National parks.

 Up in the Northern circuit of the parks you can expect busy crowds between July and March, but if slightly more laid back is what you are after, than April to May is generally when things quiet down, with some of the Southern circuit lodges closing for the quiet season.